Table of Contents[Hide][Show]

 Pool Hopping

 Members also have pool-hopping privileges at Walt Disney World.
 That means you can use a pool at a resort you’re not staying at.
-This excludes the pools at Animal Kingdom Lodge and Stormalong Bay, which is the shared pool area for Disney’s Beach Club and Yacht Club resorts.
-Most people will agree the latter has the most luxe pool at
+Over the years the list of excluded pools has gotten longer.
+The pool hopping option is not valid for the following Walt Disney World Resorts:

 My best advice is to pop that card out anytime you’re buying anything and ask if you get a discount.
 If you have questions on whether you’ll get a DVC member discount on something, a call to Member Services will get you the answer.
 I recently attended the Senses of Africa Breakfast at Disney’s Animal Kingdom Lodge, which is breakfast and a private tour of the savanna.
-This is a luxury, special occasion experience and because I asked about DVC member discounts, I was able to get 20 percent off.
+This is a luxury, special occasion experience.
+After asking about DVC member discounts, I was able to get 20 percent off.
 Winning.

 Disney Files Magazine

-DVC members also get a free magazine called Disney Files.
-We’ve really enjoyed reading Disney Files because it’s not only member news but news on what’s new and hot in the Disney family, to include movies.
-It’s been key in helping us plan our trips.
+DVC members also get a free quarterly magazine called Disney Files.
+In addition to member news, Disney Files covers information on what’s new and hot across Disney companies, including movies.

 DVC Member Lounges

-There are also two member lounges at Disney World, one inside Epcot and one at Disney’s Contemporary Resort Bay Lake Tower.
-Both lounges offer complimentary soft drinks and WiFi and the one in the Contemporary has an awesome view of the fireworks at Magic Kingdom.
+There are also two member lounges at Walt Disney World, one inside Epcot and one at Disney’s Contemporary Resort’s Bay Lake Tower.

-There are also other members only events offered throughout the year, including Members Only Cruises.
-Obviously, these are exclusive events that come with a price tag and not free events, but in my short experience as a DVC member, I’m definitely feeling the love on exclusive opportunities that the average visitor doesn’t get.
-Besides, Disney Vacation Club Members are a pretty cool bunch.
-It’s been fun to get to know some of them at the resorts.
+There are also other member-only events offered throughout the year, including Members Only Cruises.
+Obviously, these are exclusive events that come with a price tag and not free events.
+It is cool as a DVC member to get these exclusive opportunities that the average visitor doesn’t get.
+Besides, Disney Vacation Club Members are a pretty cool bunch and it’s been fun getting to know them!

-Related Post: How to Save Money by Renting, not Buying, DVC Points
+Related Post: Save Money on a Luxury Disney Vacation by Renting DVC Points

 My Best and Most Important Advice?

 You’ll see people in the Disney Parks, in the resorts, and on the Disney Cruise Ships offering to give you a presentation on the Disney Vacation Club or even take you to tour a property.
 You might be offered incentives, such as free meals in exchange for attending.
-While they’re not going to be those obnoxious, high-pressure, “these people aren’t leaving my office until they buy something” sales people, their objective is to sell you something that costs a lot of money while you’re in a happy place enjoying yourself.
+While they’re not going to be those obnoxious, high-pressure sales people, their objective is to sell you something that costs a lot of money while you’re in a happy place enjoying yourself.

 While there’s nothing wrong with going to a presentation to get more info about the DVC – that’s why they exist – if you’re seriously considering membership read up on the process (like you’re doing now!) before you say that big “I do.”